-For each amount listed in the detail, the narrative should show how the amounts were calculated, for both grant and matching (if applicable) funds, i.e., include calculations, unit costs, or breakdown of costs.
+For each amount listed in the budget detail, the budget narrative should show how the amounts were calculated, for both grant and matching (if applicable) funds, i.e., include calculations, unit costs or breakdown of costs.

 Matching funds must be at least one third of the total grant.
 Match does not have to be a line item or section match; it is an overall total amount of matching funds.